KratosMultiphysics/Kratos/docs/pages/Kratos/For_Users/Crash_Course/4_Data.md

 # 3 Model and ModelPart structures

-We are already very familiar with the modelpart and we have seen how to read and add entities to it, but we still have to cover a very important part which is how to access its data effectively.
+We are already very familiar with the modelpart and we have seen how to read and add entities to it, but we still have to cover a very important part which is how to access its data effectively

 ## 3.1 Model

 As we have explained the model, modelpart and submodelparts are structure hierarchicly and the root of the is the Model.
-There three main actions that one may want to do:
+There three main actions that one may want to do with a model:

 - **Create a ModelPart**: This is a very basic operation that we have already seen several times during the course.
 An interesting point to add is that you may directly create a tree structure of modelparts and submodelparts by using a name spearated by `.`: